 - I consciously choose to live a life of self-empowerment

 - I choose to focus on the good and accept the bad for what it is

 Confucius once said, “The man who says he can, and the man who says he can’t are both usually correct.”

 When it comes to happiness, there’s not a magic pill that will tip the scales in your favor.
 You attain happiness and fulfillment through the compound effect of a collection of good daily habits.
 Affirmations are simply one of those habits that tip the scales in your favor.

 Becoming happier requires you to take action, and taking action becomes far easier with the proper mindset.

-If you’re willing to stick it out over the long-term, these affirmations for happiness will sharpen your mindset and help you overcome your bias towards negativity.
+If you’re willing to stick it out over the long-term, these affirmations for happiness and abundance will sharpen your mindset and help you overcome your bias towards negativity.